Hilda Matheson: BBC and estrangement

 Initially, Matheson was hired to assist J. C. Stobart, who was the head of the Education Department of the BBC.
 At that time, BBC Radio's role was one of news provider and instead of writing its own copy, its news bulletins were supplied by Reuters.
 The agreement with newspaper owners banning the BBC from editing bulletins and reading only prepared copy after 6 pm would not be lifted until 1928.
-Matheson became the first Director of Talks in 1927 and established the first news section, when the organization became incorporated.
-An unlikely candidate for the post, as a woman and a left-leaning liberal, Matheson supported the League of Nations, sympathized with socialism and supported women's rights, in addition to being a lesbian.
+Matheson became the first Director of Talks in 1927 and established the first news section, when the organisation became incorporated.
+An unlikely candidate for the post, as a woman and a left-leaning liberal, Matheson supported the League of Nations, sympathised with socialism and supported women's rights, in addition to being a lesbian.
 About the same time as she began working for the BBC, Matheson began an affair with Vita Sackville-West.

 In 1928, when the ban on broadcasting its own news was overturned, the BBC began reporting rather than simply reading bulletins.
 Matheson developed standards for factual reporting of social commentary, current affairs, politics and news.
-She recognized that neither lectures, speeches nor theatre were appropriate means of communication for the new medium of radio and developed models to create a more personal experience for the listener.
+She recognised that neither lectures, speeches nor theatre were appropriate means of communication for the new medium of radio and developed models to create a more personal experience for the listener.
 She sought to make presentations which were informal and conversational, rather than formal and oratorical.
 To counter Reith's suspicion that Britain's cultural elite would reject Matheson's Americanised approach, she invited Britain's intellectuals, including E. M. Forster, John Maynard Keynes, George Bernard Shaw, H. G. Wells, Rebecca West, Vita Sackville-West and Virginia Woolf to give presentations.
 In addition to her drive to give listeners critical analysis of literary and cultural works, Matheson began a Week in Westminster programme to provide education by female MPs about the workings of Parliament to newly enfranchised women.
-She also organized the first live broadcast of a political debate by the three leaders of the main British political parties.
+She also organised the first live broadcast of a political debate by the three leaders of the main British political parties.

 By 1930, Matheson and Reith were increasingly estranged.
 As the political climate of the time brought fear and protectionism, Reith began to take issue with Matheson's left-leaning views.
 Their dispute came to a head when Reith, who despised modern literature, refused to allow Harold Nicolson, Sackville-West's husband, to analyse Lady Chatterley’s Lover and Ulysses on air.
 Nicolson, who was aligned with the Labour Party and had supported the Welsh miners in the aftermath of the General Strike, was an irritant to many of the BBC's right-leaning listeners.
 Reith imposed censorship on programming, which Matheson refused to accept, and she tendered her resignation in 1931.